Best Hotels Near the Bucharest Train Station (Gara de Nord) [2026 Guide]

-My top pick is MyContinental Bucuresti – next to the train station, perfect quality, great restaurants on-site, and clean, silent rooms.
-If the budget is tight, you can try the Hello Hotels nearby.
-Here’s a quick overview of your options
+My top pick is MyContinental Bucuresti – it’s a couple of minutes’ walking away from the train station, offers perfect quality, great restaurant on-site, and clean, silent rooms.
+If you’re watching your wallet, you can try the Hello Hotels instead.

 Comparison Table: Key Features at a Glance

-The good news about Bucharest’s Gara de Nord is that it’s located close to the city center.
-So if you choose a hotel close to it, you’re also minutes away from the city’s central attractions via the metro.
+The best part about staying near Gara de Nord is the proximity to the city center.
+So if you choose a hotel close to it, you’re also minutes away from the city’s central attractions via the metro (Yellow Line M1).

 With these in mind, let’s get a bit more in-depth with my picks today!